eigenfoo/cryptics/docs/index.md

   </nav>
 ---

-This is a dataset of cryptic crossword clues, collected from cryptic crossword blogs and publicly available digital cryptic crossword archives.
+This is a dataset of cryptic crossword clues[^1], collected from cryptic crossword blogs and publicly available digital cryptic crossword archives.

 I originally started this project to practice my webscraping and data